apognu/diagascode/README.md

     direction?: "from" | "to", // On which component to place the arrow }, connection?: {
-    dashed?: boolean, // Whether to draw the line as dashed instead of full color?: string, // Color of the line size?: number, // Width of the line
+    cornerRadius?: number, // Corner radius for this connection (defaults to none) dashed?: boolean, // Whether to draw the line as dashed instead of full color?: string, // Color of the line size?: number, // Width of the line